kbrsh/blog/src/posts/inventing-monads.md

 );
 ```

-It's a little confusing, but they are equivalent.
-Functions are called with a space between the name and parenthesis.
-This is done to simulate calling functions by juxtaposition, and it's helpful for calling curried functions.
+It's a dense representation, but they are equivalent.
+Note that functions are called with a space between the name and opening parenthesis, this isn't common syntax but it's valid JavaScript.
+It's there to simulate "call by juxtaposition" syntax in languages like Haskell, where functions are called with `f x y z`.
+But instead of calling them like you normally would in JavaScript with `f(x)(y)(z)`, we call them with `f (x) (y) (z)`.

 This functional version of blocks works by breaking it down into two blocks.
 It can be thought of this way:

 ```js
 const middleName = (() => {